 As a pianist, Cox has performed and recorded many of her solo piano compositions, including the Sylvan pieces, Hierosgamos: Seven Studies in Harmony and Resonance, and The Blackbird whistling/Or just after.
-A number of her works feature advanced technologies developed at UC Berkeley’s Center for New Music and Audio Technologies (CNMAT), such as the Piano Sampler Etudes and Pianos, written for keyboard sampler/piano, large ensemble and live electronics recently premiered by Gloria Cheng and the Eco Ensemble.
-Recent works with text, such as Singing the lines, The Other Side of the World, and Hysteria evolved through collaboration with her husband, poet John Campion.
-Together they are currently collaborating on a musical theater and dance project, The Road to Xibalba, based on the ancient Mayan myth of creation The Popol Vuh.
+A number of her works feature advanced technologies developed at UC Berkeley’s Center for New Music and Audio Technologies (CNMAT), such as the Piano Sampler Etudes and Pianos.
+Works with text, such as Singing the lines, The Other Side of the World, and Hysteria evolved through collaboration with her husband, poet John Campion.
+Together they are currently collaborating on a musical theater and dance project, The Road to Xibalba, based on an ancient Mayan creation myth.

-Recent performances have taken place at the Venice Biennale in Italy, the Leo Brouwer Festival of Music in Havana, Cuba, the Center for New Music in San Francisco, the American Academy in Rome, Carnegie hall, Merkin hall, and Roulette in New York City, the National Gallery, the Library of Congress, and the Kennedy Center in Washington, the Biblioteca National in Buenos Aires, Argentina, the REDCAT Center in Los Angeles and the Aratani Theater with the Los Angeles Philharmonic Green Umbrella series.
-Her music has been performed by the Kronos Quartet, the National Symphony, the California Symphony, the Alexander Quartet, the Paul Dresher Ensemble, the San Francisco Contemporary Music Players, Earplay, the Eco Ensemble and the San Francisco Chamber Orchestra.
-Notable interpreters include David Milnes, Gloria Cheng, Lucy Shelton, Oni Buchanan, Ann Yi, Laura Carmichael, and Jenny Q. Chai
+Her work has been performed at the Venice Biennale in Italy, the Leo Brouwer Festival of Music in Havana, Cuba, the Center for New Music in San Francisco, the American Academy in Rome, Carnegie hall, Merkin hall, and Roulette in New York City, the National Gallery, the Library of Congress, and the Kennedy Center in Washington, the Biblioteca National in Buenos Aires, Argentina, the REDCAT Center in Los Angeles and the Aratani Theater with the Los Angeles Philharmonic Green Umbrella series.
+Interpreters include the Kronos Quartet, the National Symphony, the California Symphony, the Alexander Quartet, the Paul Dresher Ensemble, the San Francisco Contemporary Music Players, Earplay, the Eco Ensemble and the San Francisco Chamber Orchestra.
+Notable performers of her work include David Milnes, Gloria Cheng, Lucy Shelton, Oni Buchanan, Ann Yi, Laura Carmichael, and Jenny Q. Chai.

 There are five monograph recordings of Cox’s music, and her scores are published by World a Tuning Fork Press.
-A recording of Cox’s complete string quartets by the Alexander Quartet was released in October 2015 on the Naxos label to critical acclaim, and her most recent recording of piano music, Hierosgamos, was released in January 2017 by ArpaViva recordings.
+A recording of Cox’s complete string quartets by the Alexander Quartet was released in October 2015 on the Naxos label to critical acclaim, and a recording of her piano music, Hierosgamos, was released in January 2017 by ArpaViva recordings.
 Her piano trio Wave I was released in spring 2020 on Heard in Havana, a compilation on the Innova label of new works performed in Cuba marking the first performance of American composers there since the embargo.
 Cox’s music may be accessed on her website (cacox.com) as well as on various digital platforms such as Soundcloud and You tube.